itsamit108/quizzy/README.md

-# Quizzy
+# Codio

-Quizzy is a dynamic quiz application developed using Flutter, offering an interactive experience for users to test their knowledge on various topics.
+Codio is a dynamic quiz application developed using Flutter, offering an interactive experience for users to test their knowledge on various topics.

 ## Table of Contents